 Figure 6 illustrates the cumulative distribution of RT, measured in milliseconds, across seven projects.
-It presents the proportion of mutations whose RT is less than or equal to the value on the X-axis.
 Based on the plot, over 95% of mutations' RT is less than 2,000 ms (2 second).
-This observation informs a straightforward strategy to mitigate UI-based flakiness: adding a 2-seconds wait after each command in the test code so that most mutations can finish within this period.
+This observation informs a straightforward strategy to mitigate UI-based flakiness: adding a 2-second wait after each command in the test code so that most mutations can finish within this period.